-Steps to Get an LLC in Washington State:
+How to Start an LLC in Washington: Step-by-Step

 The name should give an idea about what goods or services you provide, be easy to remember, and be web-friendly.
 It should be unique, so use the Washington Department of Revenue business lookup to make sure the name (or something very similar) is not already in use.